AM 7.3.0

 By default, users that log in to the console make use of the chain or tree configured in the Organization Authentication Configuration property for the realm.
 To locate this property, go to Realms > Realm Name > Authentication > Settings > Core.

-If you leave the default authentication to the ldapService chain, users can still post their username and password into the authentication endpoint to retrieve a session, regardless of the services configured for authentication.
+If you leave the default authentication service as the ldapService chain, users can still post their username and password to the authentication endpoint to retrieve a session, regardless of the services configured for authentication.

-For example, consider a deployment where you disable module-based authentication and keep the default authentication chain to the out-of-the-box ldapStore authentication chain using DataStore module.
-If you have set up two factor authentication for your users, your users can still access their accounts without performing the correct two factor authentication chain login sequence by using the default ldapService chain.
+For example, consider a deployment where you disable module-based authentication but retain the default authentication chain, ldapService.
+If you set up two-factor authentication, your users can still access their accounts without performing the correct two-factor authentication chain login sequence by using the default ldapService chain.

 Ensure that you change the default for all realms, including the Top Level Realm.